-Webstruxure doesn’t just have years of experience designing websites, developing websites, and writing great web content.
-We have lots of experience in project management, specifically for the web.
-We’ve seen where web projects can go off the rails – and we’ve seen how to keep them on the straight and narrow.
+Beyond Webstruxure’s many years designing and developing websites and writing great web content, we’ve lots of experience in project management specific to the web.
+We’ve seen how web projects can go off the rails, and we’ve learned how to keep them on track.
 The key is a collaborative approach.

 Project Management Approach